Close Modal×

 So now your client’s payment has gone from their maximum $5,000 to–let’s say–$6,000.
 Now we’re beyond what they can afford.
 So they no longer qualify for this house because Mello-Roos has tipped the scale over their maximum allowed by the lender.

 As a Real Estate Agent, it’s important to understand what Mello-Roos is so that you can better serve your clients and prevent any unnecessary drama.
 Before showing properties to your buyer, find out ahead of time if any of your listings are subjected to the neighborhood tax.
-You can easily check by contacting a local title representative.
+You can often check the tax bill/parcel lookup or confirm by contacting a local title representative.
 If they are, your buyer may not qualify, and you will know that going in.

 Final Thoughts